 Here's our messy kitchen with that big empty space between the sink and the stove.
 Additional work space is always good, and I wanted a serving bar for our buffet style family dinners.

 So last Thanksgiving we put our two nightstands back to back, threw a tablecloth over them and called it good.
 The two of them together gave me a lower work surface for hand mixing and bread kneading so I knew they would work with a bit of tweaking.
-The cost to build a brand new country style island chalked up to about $100 so we decided the nightstands it had to be!
+We also figured if I wanted it higher we could put chunky wood bun legs at each corner, but we did not have to.
+The cost to build a brand new country style island chalked up to about $130 so we decided the nightstands it had to be!

 The rainy, cold Oregon spring made outdoor work uncomfortable/impossible, so we set up in the dining room.
 I used an old oilcloth tablecloth under the nightstands and painted them blue with a grey wash, after cleaning and sanding them thoroughly.